Importing Content Into Confluence

 - Embed an external web page into Confluence with the HTML Include macro.

 - Use HTML code in a page with the HTML macro.

 Importing non-wiki markup into Confluence requires a conversion process:

 Text with basic formatting can be pasted directly into the editor.
 This includes simple Word documents or web pages.

 Confluence pages saved to disk can be imported from disk.

 Files can be uploaded in bulk using the Confluence WebDav Plugin

-- Full featured customisation is available using the Confluence APIs.
+- Full featured customisation is available using the Confluence remote APIs.